 What Is The Best ZAMAK For Casting?

-The best ZAMAK for die casting is ZAMAK 3 and 5.
+The best ZAMAKs for die casting are ZAMAK 3 and 5.
 They both are commonly used due to their excellent strength and flexibility.
 Die-cast ZAMAK 3 typically offers high fluidity and less shrinkage.
 On the other hand, the ZAMAK 5 die-casting alloy provides higher strength.
 It usually offers better hardness and tensile strength.

 The lower zinc die-casting wall thickness limit is 0.5 mm or 0.02 inches.
 As you know, ZAMAK offers excellent fluidity and strength.
 These two features generally hold thin walls without compromising strength.